jutunen/custom-menu-wrapper/README.md

 ```

   In the example above, the element must be a descendant of menu item element.
 Unlike in the case of menuClose event, there is no need for second parameter on CustomEvent.

+## Methods

+### addItem( element, index )

+Adds new menu item container.
+The element parameter must be a div element that contains the actual item content.
+The index parameter defines the place of the new item to be added.
+Index 0 adds item as first.
+If index parameter is omitted, item is added as last.

+This method can be used only if the component is in initialized state.
+This method can be used only when the component has been added to DOM.

+### deleteItem( param )

+Removes menu item container from menu.
+If param type is string, param is considered to be the id of the element container to be removed.
+If param type is number, param is considered to be the ordinal index of the element container to be removed.

+This method can be used only if the component is in initialized state.
+This method can be used only when the component has been added to DOM.

+If param is omitted, the last item container shall be removed.